Donner Party: "The Forlorn Hope"

 The mountain party at Truckee Lake began to fail.
-Spitzer died, then Baylis Williams (a driver for the Reeds) also died, more from malnutrition than starvation.
+Augustus Spitzer and Baylis Williams (a driver for the Reeds) died, more from malnutrition than starvation.
 Franklin Graves fashioned 14 pairs of snowshoes out of oxbows and hide.
-On December 16, a party of 17 men, women, and children set out on foot in an attempt to cross the mountain pass.
+On December 16, a party of 17 men, women and children set out on foot in an attempt to cross the mountain pass.
 As evidence of how grim their choices were, four of the men were fathers.
 Three of the women, who were mothers, gave their young children to other women.
-They packed lightly, taking what had become six days' rations, a rifle, a blanket each, a hatchet, and some pistols, hoping to make their way to Bear Valley.
+They packed lightly, taking what had become six days' rations, a rifle, a blanket each, a hatchet and some pistols, hoping to make their way to Bear Valley.
 Historian Charles McGlashan later called this snowshoe party the "Forlorn Hope".
 Two of those without snowshoes, Charles Burger and 10-year-old William Murphy, turned back early on.
-Other members of the party fashioned a pair of snowshoes for 12-year old Lemuel Murphy on the first evening from one of the packsaddles that they were carrying.
+Other members of the party fashioned snowshoes for 12-year-old Lemuel Murphy on the first evening from one of the packsaddles that they were carrying.

 The snowshoes proved to be awkward but effective on the arduous climb.
 The members of the party were neither well-nourished nor accustomed to camping in snow 12 ft deep, and by the third day, most were snowblind.
 On the sixth day, Eddy discovered his wife had hidden a half-pound of bear meat in his pack.
-The group set out again the morning of December 21; Stanton had been straggling for several days, and he remained behind, saying he would follow shortly.
-His remains were found in that location the following year.
+The group set out again the morning of December 21; Stanton had been straggling for several days and he remained behind, saying he would follow shortly.
+His remains were found at that location the following year.

 The group became lost and confused.
 After two more days without food, Patrick Dolan proposed one of them should volunteer to die in order to feed the others.
-Some suggested a duel, while another account describes an attempt to create a lottery to choose a member to sacrifice.
+Some suggested a duel, while another account describes an attempt at a lottery.
 Eddy suggested that they keep moving until someone simply fell, but a blizzard forced the group to halt.
 Antonio, the animal handler, was the first to die; Franklin Graves was the next casualty.